-In this tutorial, We will study What is Database management system [DBMS] the difference between data and information, the file system & advantages and disadvantages of the DBMS.
+In this tutorial, We will study What is DBMS (Database Management System) the difference between data and information, the file system & advantages and disadvantages of DBMS.
 So let us start.

 The database management system (DBMS) provides an environment that is both convenient and efficient to use.
 In the early days, database applications were built on file systems but as the requirements increased they prove to be less efficient.